 A quiet bohemian resort near Spain’s border with France, white-washed Cadaquès is a Mediterranean postcard come to life.
-A former fishing village is now known as an artists’ hotspot, Cadaquès was the stomping ground of Salvador Dalí and has hosted the likes of Pablo Picasso, Joan Miró and Man Ray.
-Its allure is obvious: pale jagged cliffs form the shoreline, sailboats and fishing boats dot the sea, gentle waves lap at pebbly beaches, and low white buildings huddle together in the knot of a town center.
+A former fishing village is now known as an artists’ hotspot, Cadaquès was the stomping ground of Salvador Dalí and has hosted the likes of Pablo Picasso, Joan Miró, and Man Ray.
+Its allure is undeniable: pale jagged cliffs form the shoreline, sailboats and fishing boats dot the sea, gentle waves lap at pebbly beaches, and low white buildings huddle together in the knot of a town center.
 In the village itself, narrow cobblestone lanes run alongside balconies brimming with bright geraniums.
 At the heart of town is the village church, which stands like a watchtower overlooking the sea.

 Cadaquès sits on a sweeping natural bay at the northernmost reaches of the Costa Brava, a stretch of coastline considered one of Spain’s top seaside destinations.
 Among the many resort towns in the area, this is one of the few that has managed to avoid excessive tourism and retain its sleepy air.
-Perhaps the masses have been kept away by the fact that pebbly shores take the place of a long sandy beach, and that the trip here involves a long, curvy highway.
-Those who do make the effort to come are rewarded with lovely sea views and an energetic town life brimming with galleries, shops, and cafés.
+Perhaps the masses have been kept away by the fact that pebbly shores take the place of a long sandy beach and that the trip here involves a long, curvy highway.
+Those who do make an effort to come are rewarded with lovely sea views and an energetic town life brimming with galleries, shops, and cafés.

-This area is famous as being artist Salvador Dalí’s home for half a century.
+This area is famous for being artist Salvador Dalí’s home for half a century.
 Portlligat, a hamlet, is a 15-minute stroll from Cadaquès, was the surrealist’s base from 1930 until 1982.
-More than merely a house, the home he shared with his muse and lover Gala is a labyrinthine collection of fishermen’s huts that Dalí joined and re-decorated over the years, converting them into an enormous work of art.
+More than merely a house, the home he shared with his muse and lover, Gala is a labyrinthine collection of fishermen’s huts that Dalí joined and re-decorated over the years, converting them into an enormous work of art.
 Today, the Casa Dalí is open for visits and is a must-see for anyone visiting Cadaquès.